sap-tutorials/btp-dev-guidance/tutorials/deploy-to-cf/deploy-to-cf.md

     > You can find the API endpoint in the **Overview** section of your subaccount in the SAP BTP cockpit.

-3. Navigate to the **mta_archives** folder and run the following command to deploy the generated archive to the SAP BTP, Cloud Foundry runtime:
+3. Run the following command to deploy the generated archive to the SAP BTP, Cloud Foundry runtime:

     ```bash
-    cf deploy incident-management_1.0.0.mtar
+    cf deploy mta_archives/incident-management_1.0.0.mtar
     ```

 4. Check if all services have been created: